Back to Blog

 Choosing the right KiwiSaver contribution rate.
 Understand how different rates affect your take-home pay, employer contributions, and long-term savings.

 KiwiSaver contribution rates determine how much of your salary goes into your retirement savings.
-The default rate is currently 3 percent, but you can choose 4, 6, 8, or 10 percent.
+The default rate is now 3.5 percent (from 1 April 2026), but you can choose 3, 4, 6, 8, or 10 percent.
 Higher rates build savings faster but reduce take-home pay.
 Understanding the trade-offs helps you choose the rate that balances current lifestyle and future security.

 The right rate depends on your age, income, goals, and other financial commitments.
 There is no universally correct answer, but understanding your options enables an informed choice.